 Instructions

-In a mixing bowl, cream together the butter and sugar with a hand mixer or a stand mixer, fitted with the whisk attachment, until light and fluffy.
+- In a mixing bowl, cream together the butter and powdered sugar with a hand mixer or a stand mixer fitted with the whisk attachment, until light and fluffy.

 Are you looking for some more Christmas baking inspiration?
 Check out these amazing Cranberry Christmas Cookies right here!